mhoogveld/empire-platform-api/README.md

 ```

 > ⚠️ Please always make sure you test your  _API Key_ on the environment that you generated your key on as _API Keys_ are **NOT** shared between the different [environments](#-environments)!

+> ⚠️ Users that are not registered with BritNed are able to use the /v1/public/... endpoints for fetching publicly available data from Empire.
+See the [**API Navigator**](https://britned.github.io/empire-platform-api) for more information.

 ## 🔌 Environments